Title: Evaluation of Tamil Nadu Afforestation Project- II

 Funding Agency: Evaluation and Applied Research Department, Government of Tamil Nadu

-The objective of the project was the terminal evaluation of Tamil Nadu Afforestation Project (TAP-II) implemented by Tamil Nadu Forest Department.
-The study assessed the impact of the project in 80 locations across the state.
-In addition to assessing the overall impact of the project objectives, the evaluation sought to identify means by which the activities initiated by the project are sustained.
-The results of the evaluation study showed that the programme implementation structure of TAP II was limited in not being iterative.
-Non availability of experts at the field level was also a major gap, as also the inability of the implementing department to document the programme.
-The project was successful in improving the green cover and water holding capacity over large areas, especially in the Western and Southern districts of the State.
-The plantations also seem to have helped in regeneration of native flora and had in certain pockets, evolved to become refugia for local fauna.
-Collection of NTFP had waned over the years as a result of low preference in trade.
-The most significant achievement of the project has been in the formation of a veritable number of vibrant Self Help Groups of women, many of which continue to function even during the post-project period.
+Overview: Aiming to have a terminal evaluation of Tamil Nadu Afforestation Project implemented by Tamil Nadu Forest Department, the study assessed the impact in 80 locations across the state.
+The evaluation also observed the means by which activities initiated ultimately sustained.
+Results of this study showed that the implementation structure of TAP II was not iterative.
+There wasn’t an availability of experts at the field level and the program hadn’t been documented well.
+However, the project did succeed in improving the green cover and water holding capacity over large areas, such as the Western and Southern districts of the State.
+Plantations helped in the regeneration of native flora, and evolved to become refugia for the local fauna.
+Most importantly, this project formed a number of vibrant self-help groups of women, many of who are still actively involved after the project’s duration.

 Funding Agency: IIT (Madras)

 Overview: The study attempted to provide an up-to-date assessment of Chital and Bonnet Macaque and their population size, spatial distribution and structure as their presence had frequently led to conflicts and accidents.
 The data obtained was useful for conservation planning.